mosearc/smart_lock/README.md

 ![Image](/media/msp.jpg)

 For our project we used MSP432P401R Board a microcontroller from Texas Instruments based on a 32-bit ARM Cortex-M4 CPU.
 The Educational Booster Pack with its additional hardware peripherals is also required.
-With lcd and the led in the boosterpack we display the information about the status useful for the user.
+With the led and the lcd in the boosterpack we display the information about the status useful for the user.

 ####  2] RFID SENSOR
 ![Image](/media/rfid.png)

-This component proide information about the nfc card; needs a power supply of 3.3V to operate.
+This component provide information about the nfc card; needs a power supply of 3.3V to operate.
 It sends informations to the board throught SPI protocol.

 #### 3] PIN PAD
 ![Image](/media/pinpad.jpg)